-Are you facing a similar problem on your MacOS Ventura, Monterey & Earlier macOS?
-If yes, then you are at the right place! on older mac and Apple’s Silicon M1-series, M1 Pro (MacBook Pro), M1 Max (MacBook Pro & Mac Studio), M1 ultra (Mac Studio), M2 chip of 2022 (MacBook Pro & MacBook Air) Or Intel chip Mac computer.
+Are you facing a similar problem on your MacOS Sonoma, Ventura, Monterey or earlier macOS?
+If yes, then you are at the right place! on older mac and Apple’s Silicon M2-Series, M1-series, M1 Pro (MacBook Pro), M1 Max (MacBook Pro & Mac Studio), M1 ultra (Mac Studio), M2 chip of 2022 (MacBook Pro & MacBook Air) Or Intel chip Mac computer.

-Here we will discuss the probable reasons why you face the problem and share some workarounds that have fixed the issue for us.
+Here, we will discuss the probable reasons you face the problem and share some workarounds that have fixed the issue for us.

 Let’s check it out!